donovanh/donovanh.github.com/_posts/2015-05-15-css-animation-101.markdown

 ## Get in touch

 Have you built or are thinking about building a product?
 Want to talk about how it could be done?
 I'm happy to bounce ideas around and help where I can.
 Send me [an email](mailto:d@hop.ie) or hit me up on [Mastodon(https://mastodon.ie/@donovanh) and let's chat.

-If you find this or [CSS Animation](https://cssanimation.rocks) useful, please consider giving it a mention on Twitter, [or following along](https://twitter.com/cssanimation).
-It's going to be interesting.